puli/repository/docs/getting-started.rst

 We have several guides that show how to get started quickly with Puli_.
 If you don't know what Puli is, read :doc:`at-a-glance` first.

-The right guide for you depends on what you develop:
+The right guide depends on what you develop:

 * :doc:`getting-started/application-devs` explains how to use Puli in applications that use Composer_ to load their required packages.